 1 tbsp xylitol

-150g fresh raspberries or other berries
+150g fresh or frozen raspberries or other berries

 2 tbsp xylitol